School of Civil and Environmental Engineering, and Construction Management

 Construction Science and Management Direct Admission Criteria

 Available openings within the CSM program are limited and, therefore, entry is competitive.
 Top-performing students from high school will be admitted directly into the major.
-Successful applicants entering the University from high school and transfer students that meet the program requirements will be admitted into Academic Studies (XACP) in the University College.
-Students in Academic Studies will be reviewed before registration each academic semester and students will be accepted to the CSM major based on their grade point average (GPA) and number of available seats.
+Successful applicants entering the University from high school and transfer students who meet the program requirements will be admitted into Academic Studies (XACP) in the University College.
+Students in Academic Studies will be reviewed before registration each academic semester, and students will be accepted to the CSM major based on their grade point average (GPA) and number of available seats.

 Applicants entering UTSA as Freshmen will be directly admitted to the CSM major if they: